dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

+---
+title: Build a data pipeline
+description: build a data pipeline - the comprehensive guide
+keywords: [build a data pipeline]
+---
 # Building data pipelines with dlt, from basic to advanced

 This is an advanced guide that will take you through the main areas of pipelining with dlt.